wp-plugins/digishop/readme.txt

 == Description ==

 DigiShop is a WordPress plugin which allows you to setup your e-store and start selling your digital products such as e-books, reports in minutes.
+It adds a buy now button which connects to PayPal to accept the payment.

 = Demo =